andrelandgraf/andrelandgraf/contents/articles/2023-11-19_how-to-tame-the-unknown-and-anything-else.md

 ## Helpful packages

+There are some great validation tools out there!
+My two favorites are zod and tiny-invariant.

 ### zod

-There are some great validation tools out there!
 To validate complex data structures, you may want to check out [zod](https://zod.dev/).
-With zod, you can create schemas to validate data against.
+With zod, you can create schemas to validate data against:

 ```typescript
 import { z } from 'zod';